aktau/aktau.github.com/content/contact.md

 Beveren-Waas, [Belgium](https://en.wikipedia.org/wiki/Belgium) but
 have since been to many places in the world.
-I studied engineering at the [Katholieke Universiteit Leuven](http://en.wikipedia.org/wiki/Katholieke_Universiteit_Leuven), but thanks to the [erasmus programme](https://en.wikipedia.org/wiki/Erasmus_Programme) I was able to study for a year at the [Universitat Autònoma de Barcelona](http://en.wikipedia.org/wiki/Autonomous_University_of_Barcelona) in Spain.
+I studied engineering at the [Katholieke Universiteit Leuven](http://en.wikipedia.org/wiki/Katholieke_Universiteit_Leuven), Belgium's leading university, which ranks among the foremost in the world. [^1]

+Thanks to the [erasmus programme](https://en.wikipedia.org/wiki/Erasmus_Programme) I was able to study for a year at the [Universitat Autònoma de Barcelona](http://en.wikipedia.org/wiki/Autonomous_University_of_Barcelona) in Spain, where I learned to adapt to another culture, learn a new language, make lots of new friends and got some computer science done while I was at it.

 ## Work